If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

-A. Floating airlift aeration diffusers cut capital cost.
-When your using the free energy of the sun, your projected power costs are ZERO so the choice is really "cost of ownership."
+A. Floating airlift aeration diffusers reduce the number of solar panels required and cut capital cost while only slightly reducing oxygen transfer.
+When using the free energy of the sun, your projected power costs are ZERO so the choice is really "cost of ownership."
 However, bottom mount diffusers are popular and asthetically pleasing.
 Here are a few specifics|:

 2. When you put a diffuser on the bottom of the pond it will take more energy to get the same (or any) airflow.
 Therefore, you will need to increase the size of the solar array significantly.

 3. A diffuser placed on the bottom of a pond will mix and destratify the thermal layers of a pond.
-The main drawback of bottom placement of diffusers is increased summer and decreased winter temperatures in bottom water stessing the fish and biota.
-More recent studies now focus on hypolimnetic aeration techniques and the use of floating air-lift aeration (draft tubes) as a management strategy to decrease the sediments oxygen demand while preserving thermal stratification zones and reducing stress on the fish and biota.
+The main drawback of bottom placement of diffusers is increased summer and decreased winter temperatures in bottom water stressing the fish and biota.
+More recent studies now focus on hypolimnetic aeration techniques supporting the use of floating air-lift aeration (draft tubes) as a management strategy to decrease the sediments oxygen demand while preserving thermal stratification zones and reducing stress on the fish and biota.